sbutler/itpf-sp2017-wordpress-wordpress/README.md

 disabled.

-If you need to modify the `wp-config.php` file, ask yourself if the setting is inherant to the application, or if it might change based on the Elastic Beanstalk environment configuration.
+If you need to modify the `wp-config.php` file, ask yourself if the setting is inherent to the application, or if it might change based on the Elastic Beanstalk environment configuration.
 You should try to keep your applications as generic as possible with respect to the environment they are deployed in.